 Overview of TRON Lightcycle Run at Disney World

 First announced in 2017, TRON Lightcycle Run is a thrilling semi-indoor coaster at Magic Kingdom.
-Based on the "TRON" franchise and 2010 Disney film, "TRON: Legacy," prepare to enter The Grid, a digital world with programmers and users (that's us).
+Based on the "TRON" franchise and the 2010 Disney film, "TRON: Legacy," prepare to enter The Grid, a digital world with programmers and users (that's us).
 Join Team Blue and race against other teams on your very own Lightcycle motorbike to see who will win!

 Another version of this attraction debuted at Shanghai Disneyland in 2016.
 Both versions reach up to nearly 60 miles an hour, making them some of the fastest Disney coasters in the world!